 In teaching, "clearly demonstrated evidence of high quality in teaching is an essential criterion for appointment, advancement, or promotion."
 In addition, participation in graduate programs is expected, although the degree of participation may depend on whether the department has a graduate program.
 Attention may be given to the role of the candidate and the candidate's field in attracting high-caliber graduate students to the campus.
 Contributions to developing and updating course curriculum should be recognized.

 Discussion of mentoring (such as of individual undergraduates, undergraduate groups/organizations, individual graduate students, graduate organizations, international students via education abroad programs, postdoctoral scholars, project scientists or junior faculty, especially those from groups underrepresented within the discipline) and what has been achieved through that mentoring is expected and appropriate.
 For example, metrics such as the number of completed or in-progress MS, MA, MFA or PhD students, if graduate students won fellowships, co-authored papers, presented at conferences, gained internship opportunities are indications of positive mentoring.
 It is appropriate to bring attention to mentoring awards.
-One way to indicate time and effort dedicated to mentoring within eFilePlus is to go under Other Teaching Info, click on Activity and then choose Other Supervision/Advising.
-Here one can, for example, list mentoring activities that take place at conferences, on the campus, or within the community as well as names of students mentored.
-Mentoring activities relating to staff can also be included.
-Candidates also have the option to discuss their roles in mentoring in a one-page mentorship statement as described in Section III.V.
+Candidates have the option to discuss their roles in mentoring in a one-page mentorship statement as described in Section III.V.